xorock/zend-expressive-phptalrenderer/README.md

         // set how long compiled templates and phptal:cache files are kept; in days 'cache_lifetime' => 30,
         'encoding' => 'set input and ouput encoding; defaults to UTF-8',
+        // one of the predefined constants: PHPTAL::HTML5,  PHPTAL::XML, PHPTAL::XHTML
+        'output_mode' => PhptalEngine::HTML5,
         // set whitespace compression mode
         'compress_whitespace' => boolean,
         // strip all html comments